Kathy Schneider, Chief Marketing Officer, Sungard Availability Services

 This hero has to balance navigating important decision making about the IT production environment with communicating objectives and challenges clearly to the wider business to get their buy-in and cooperation.

-Strengths: IT Optimisers are the driving force behind digital transformation in businesses.
+Strengths: IT Optimizers are the driving force behind digital transformation in businesses.
 They’re perfectionists; you’ll never hear them say “it’s good enough.”
 I like to think they share similarities with Iron Man, who’s constantly at work refining his suit to tackle the next threat.
-In a similar way, these heroes are always seeking to optimise the potential of your people, processes and technologies.
+In a similar way, these heroes are always seeking to optimize the potential of your people, processes and technologies.
 Continuous adaptability and improvement sit at the heart of their priorities.

 Achilles Heel: The increasing risk and complexity associated with ensuring the business is resilient means expectations are often set very high, making them hard to reach.
 An essential skill here is to make sure the IT team is prepared to change tactics at short notice to adapt to any situation.
 They need to be able to predict what challenges might set the business back and be flexible enough to make changes to systems with little or no notice.
-For example, while it’s almost impossible to predict the timing and nature of cyberattacks, having a resilience plan in place that’s updated regularly to address new emerging threats helps the IT Optimiser stay on the front foot.
+For example, while it’s almost impossible to predict the timing and nature of cyberattacks, having a resilience plan in place that’s updated regularly to address new emerging threats helps the IT Optimizer stay on the front foot.

 Strengths: The Hybrid IT Tamer is master of the mixed environment: like the demigod Thor, they have to navigate multiple worlds.
 With new applications, tools and platforms rolling in every day, it can be a challenge for some to keep on top of the changes before knowledge becomes outdated.
 But not for the Hybrid IT Tamer; they’re experts in renovating the old and innovating with the new to consolidate systems and reduce costs, enabling their company to stay a step ahead of the competition.